survivejs/react-book/manuscript/07_from_notes_to_kanban.md

 ![Kanban board](images/kanban.png)

 So far our Notes Application is very simplistic.
 We can manipulate the Note items.
-There is also basic level of persistency.
+There is also a basic level of persistency.
 We are still missing some vital functionality that is needed to turn it this into a proper Kanban table (see image above).

 Most importantly we'll need to model the concept of lane.
 A lane is something that contains a name and some note items.
 If we model these requirements as a data structure, we'll end up with something like this: